sshaw/jaxb2ruby/README.md

     > jaxb2ruby --help
     usage: jaxb2ruby [options] schema
         -c, --classes=MAP1[,MAP2,...]
-Java to Ruby class mappings MAP can be a string in the form javaclas=rubyclass or a YAML file of java/ruby class pairs
+Java to Ruby class mappings MAP can be a string in the form javaclass=rubyclass or a YAML file of java/ruby class pairs
         -h, --help                       Show this message
         -n, --namespace=MAP1[,MAP2,...]
 XML namespace to ruby class mappings MAP can be a string in the form namespace=class or a YAML file of namespace/class pairs